raitechnology/natsrv/README.md

 These are issues that the NATS RV Bridge has in order of importance:

-1. The NATS Server will disconnect if the consumer falls to far behind, configured in seconds.
+1. (fixed Feb 19 2021).
+The NATS Server will disconnect if the consumer falls to far behind, configured in seconds.
 This needs to be transformed into a _RV.ERROR.SYSTEM.DATALOSS... message if messages are lost and the Bridge needs to reconnect after a timeout.